DiamondLightSource/virtac/README.md

 <!-- README only content.
 Anything below this line won't be included in index.md -->

-This repository uses a dev branch.
-Please make pull requests into the dev branch rather than main.
-The dev branch will be merged into main when it makes sense.

-The github pages documentation is automatically updated on pushes to main and the dev branch and also on tagged releases.
+The github pages documentation is automatically updated on pushes to the main and dev branches and also on tagged releases.